Chapter 8. Entities and Stuff in Economics

 4. Entity-orientation exacerbates paradoxes, clouding our view so it is more likely that we shall stumble into them.
 Example: The Paradox of Thrift is that when households spend less and save, then overall saving reduces and/or the economy fails to grow.
 In that example, the problem is partly also the fallacy of composition.

 5. Entity-orientation stifles curiosity about the nature of things, in all their richness and flexibility of types of things.
+It becomes too easily satisfied with over-simple definitions of things.
 Example: The role of faith or trust in the economy or in business tends to be overlooked.
 It makes our definitions too rigid, so as not to be able to incorporate new versions, and it generates endless, fruitless debates about whether something is a 'real' this or that.
 Example: Cryptocurrency fails some definitions of money and the debate over whether it is 'real' money continues.
 We at least need a proper basis on which to discuss possible inclusion.
 Clear definitions are often needed to make legal judgments (in our current legal systems).
 But this approach generates interminable strife over tiny points rather than promoting true justice.
 Is there a better way to judge whether a thin is of a particular type?

 6. Entity-orientation tends to treat culture as fixed and unchangeable, robbing us of hope.